 Custom Nodes allow for reusing common methods (such as converting temperatures from Fahrenheit to Celsius), for packaging up existing Losant nodes to extend your application's functionality (such as integrating with a third-party API like DarkSky), or for building a common user redirect framework in your application experiences.

-Custom Nodes can only be used within cloud workflows or within other Custom Nodes.
+Custom Nodes can only be used within application workflows or within other Custom Nodes.

 Creating and Viewing Custom Nodes